lukeorth/poison/README.md

     instagram_url = "https://instagram.com"
     facebook_url = "https://facebook.com"

+    # NOTE: If you don't want to use RSS, comment or delete the following lines
     # Adds an RSS icon to the end of the socials which links to {{ .Site.BaseURL }}/index.xml
     rss_icon = true
     # Which section the RSS icon links to, defaults to all content.
 See https://gohugo.io/templates/rss/#section-rss